minifighters/fightuiservice/README.md

-# minifighter_fightuiservice
+# fightuiservice

-This is an easy-to-use minifighter_fightuiservice for all of my backend services.
+This is an easy-to-use fightuiservice for all of my backend services.
 It uses a parent pom which pulls packages that I made which configure a lot of basic things.

 # These things include: